jtwool/superdead-rules/src/4_combat.md

 #### Disfigurement and Death

-Upon taking your third wound, you may elect to take a disfigurement, by rolling on the disfigurement table.
-If you choose not to take a disfigurement, or your disfigurement roll would double a disfigurement you already have, you die.
+Upon taking your fifth wound, you will either become disfigured or die.

+You may elect to become disfigured up to three times.
+Each time you do so, you and your game master will come up with a permanent injury your character will suffer, and the penalty for that injury.

+If you already have three disfigurements, or you elect not to select a disfigurement, you die.

 | 1d8 | Disfigurement | 1d8 | Disfigurement
 | :-: | :- | :-: | :-